0

 – JamieB

-Dec 21, 2022 at 17:30
+Commented Dec 21, 2022 at 17:30

 • $\begingroup$ Was the non-peasant question closed?
 I certainly didn't vote to close it.
 It's entirely reasonable to close questions for which there is obviously no answer, or for which a proper answer would require a small book.
 The problem is that many of the people who are doing the voting vote to close a question because they, specifically, couldn't think of how to get to a concise answer.
 In a few cases, I've provided functional concise answers on that kind of question, just to provide an example.
-There is a lot of gray area. $\endgroup$ Dec 21, 2022 at 18:16
+There is a lot of gray area. $\endgroup$ Commented Dec 21, 2022 at 18:16

 • 1